 When reverse-engineering the Tesla Roadster homelink module, we found the CAN bus message to activate homelink, and just assumed that would send the homelink 'open' message and then quickly stop.
 Turns out we were wrong.
 Timothy, on the Tesla Motors Club forums, first noticed the problem:

+What I have noticed is this: when I press the Homelink button on the car and I am too far away from the gate, the gate doesn't open.
+When I push the Homelink button on the OVMS from too far away, the gate doesn't open either.
+BUT when I continue driving towards the gate, it then opens without pushing the Homelink button a second time.
+I am within line of sight of the gate the entire time.
 When I try this on my garage door, I push the OVMS button about a hundred yards away from the garage.
 I am down a hill and around a corner from the garage--completely out of sight.
 When I turn the bend and crest the hill and am in sight of the garage--20 yards away, the door then opens without pushing the button again.
 This does not happen when I push the Homelink button in the car that far away.
 For the garage door to open with the Homelink button on the car, I have to be 20 yards away and in line of sight.
+And either way, the garage door can be opened from 20 yards away, but the gate only 5 yards away.
+A big but consistent difference in distance.
+So I don't really have longer range with the OVMS, I can just push the button further away from the gate/garage.
+But the gate/garage starts opening the same distance from the car whether I use the OVMS or car Homelink button.
+The OVMS just seems a lot cooler!

 http://www.teslamotorsclub.com/showthread.php/4774-Home-link/page2?p=270...